 Rightly or wrongly, it’s not surprising that things such as physical attractiveness and financial resources can be important factors when first selecting a mate.
 But once someone is in a relationship, what happens next?

-An often cited explanation for how romantic relationships play out is the “investment model”, which can often predict relationship commitment.
+An often-cited explanation for how romantic relationships play out is the “investment model”, which can often predict relationship commitment.
 Although commitment in this context can be hard to define, it is usually considered to reflect attachment to a partner with an intention to remain with that partner in the longer term.

 A key theme of the investment model (as the name suggests) is to look at relationships a little like a balance sheet, but not in the way you might expect.

-There are many rewards that can come from being in a relationship, such as having emotional, intellectual and physical needs met.
+There are many rewards that can come from being in a relationship, such as having emotional, intellectual, and physical needs met.
 There are also costs associated with a relationship: perhaps arguments or perhaps a perceived loss of independence.

 But rather than just tallying up the pros and cons of being in a relationship, the investment model says that we will look at the overall outcomes of these costs and rewards.
-We will compare those outcomes to what we believe are appropriate for a good relationship (that is, our own personal standard).
+We will compare those outcomes to what we believe is appropriate for a good relationship (that is, our own personal standard).

 If we expect that the good should outweigh the bad in our relationships, and our partner is very kind but can be grumpy in the morning, then our personal standard is met or even exceeded (as general kindness trumps morning grumpiness), and we will experience relationship satisfaction.